 Start by completing the FAFSA on the Web.

 - Take your time filling out the FAFSA.
 Read the directions and call us if you have any questions.
 Have your parents carefully fill out their sections, if applicable.
 (The FAFSA instructions will determine whether your parents must complete the form and will indicate where to fill in their information.)
 It is best if you and your parents complete your Federal Income Tax Returns before completing the FAFSA so you can use exact tax information, if you can meet the March 2 Cal Grant deadline.
 If not, estimate the income and tax information on the FAFSA.
-If your application is selected for Verification you must submit copies of your own as well as your parents' IRS tax forms and W-2 forms (if their information is included on the FAFSA.)
+If your application is selected for Verification you must submit copies of your own as well as your parents' IRS Tax Return Transcripts and W-2 forms (if their information is included on the FAFSA).

 - The FAFSA application process is FREE.
 Make sure you submit your application on the government's website: WWW.FAFSA.GOV, and not on any other websites ending in .ORG or .COM.